 I’m starting to see teachers on social media heading back to school!
 Where did the summer go??
 The syllabus can be one way to set proficiency expectations at the beginning.
+We’ve updated our past syllabus template, plus added an additional template with a blank header for language teachers that want to add their own course name.
+Thanks to Ashley for the suggestion!

 Most middle and high schools require teachers to pass these out.
 Generally this is what is expected on a high school world language syllabus: